Indonesia–United States relations: Development assistance

 This program supports better health through improved water resources management and expanded access to clean water and sanitation services.
 With a ridge to reef approach, partners improve water resource management from watershed sources, along rivers, through cities, and to coastal reefs.
 In the upper watershed, the program promotes forest management, biodiversity conservation, and land use planning to protect a steady, year-round source of clean water.
 Further downstream, the program strengthens municipal water utilities to improve and expand piped water and sanitation services to communities.
 Stakeholder forums link upstream and downstream communities to build consensus on water and waste management issues.
 Marginalized urban communities also benefit from the introduction of safe drinking water through Air Rahmat, a home chlorination product being introduced to the market through a public-private partnership.

 At America

-In December 2010, the United States reached out to the Indonesian youth by establishing @america, a high-tech, interactive operation heralded as the digital-age successor to the venerable American Cultural Center.
-It is also American public diplomacy's latest effort to win over young foreigners, especially in Muslim countries. @america represents the U.S. government's first attempt at creating a full-fledged cultural center since the September 11, 2001 attacks.
+In December 2010, the United States reached out to the Indonesian youth by establishing @america, an interactive operation heralded as the digital-age successor to the venerable American Cultural Center.
+This is a recent initiative undertaken by American public diplomacy to present a more positive image of the country to foreign youth, especially in Muslim countries. @america represents the U.S. government's first attempt at creating a full-fledged cultural center since the September 11, 2001 attacks.